 Lower rates are generally offered to students with extremely good credit scores.
 The rates and fees generally increase proportionately as credit scores decline.
-Many lenders will require school certification, and will not lend more than what the school determines to fit into the total cost of education less all other financial aid received.
+Many lenders will require school certification and will not lend more than what the school determines to fit into the total cost of education less all other financial aid received.

-Private loan lenders often defer the principal payment while the student is in school, and up to six months or more after the student's last date of attendance (known as a grace period).
+Private loan lenders often defer the principal payment while the student is in school and up to six months or more after the student's last date of attendance (known as a grace period).
 During the time of principal deferment, interest is still accruing on these loans.
 If a student elects not to pay interest while in school, the lender will add the interest to the principal loan amount (capitalization).
 It is not uncommon for a lender to advertise lower interest rates during in-school and grace periods and then increase the interest rate when full repayment begins.

 Students may apply for a private loan with a creditworthy co-borrower if they are unable to borrow a loan on their own.
-It is advisable to have a co-borrower anyway, as many lenders offer lower interest rates and/or fees for loans with a creditworthy co-borrower.
+In some cases, it may be advisable to have a co-borrower even if they are able to borrow a loan on their own, as many lenders offer lower interest rates and/or fees for loans with a creditworthy co-borrower.